dockerizedrupal/mysql-for-docker/README.md

 A Docker image for [MySQL](http://www.mysql.com/) server that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.

+The MySQL root user is `container` and password is also `container`.

 ## Run the container

     CONTAINER="mysql-data" && sudo docker run \